Amyleep97/AmyPearce_T1A1/README.md

 # Question 7

-How would I do my first assesment different:
-My first time doing a tech project was when I had to create my own personal website portfolio for this bootcamp.
+- My first time doing a tech project was when I had to create my own personal website portfolio for this bootcamp.
 It was challenging but along the way it became easier, I was understanding the languages better with practice.
 I would do a few things different if I had to do it again, one of them would be working harder on a draft.
 I would've then had more of guide as to what my website would've actually turned out to be like.
 I often found myself stuck on deciding the layout and focusing way too much on how it looked rather than if my code was organised correctly.
 Having a set draft would've made it all a lot easier and smoother sailing.

 # Question 8